Lena435545/Library/README.md

 PostgreSQL

-🔑 Features
+Features

 Reader registration

 Full CRUD functionality for:

-📖 Books
+Books

-🎬 Films
+Films

-📰 Magazines
+Magazines

 Assigning and releasing media to/from readers

-Form validation with user-friendly error messages
+Form validation with error messages

-Separate UI themes for each media type
+UI themes - dark and light

-🚀 Setup
+Setup

 Clone the repository: